jkransen/fijnstof/README.md

 ### Domoticz

 Domoticz is a system to automate your home.
 It supports a variety of protocols and devices, allowing you to control your home and respond to sensor values.
 Domoticz also keeps track of historic readings, and presents them in diagrams.
-We can send our particulate measurements to Domoticz to track the trends over time.
+We can send our particle measurements to Domoticz to track the trends over time.

 In Domoticz -> Settings -> Hardware, add new Dummy hardware